Admission Information for Prospective Students.

 New students can enter the program only in the Fall quarter.
 Should a person (erroneously) apply (for admission as a new student) during Winter or Spring quarter, the application fee will not be reimbursed.
 Applications for readmission are accepted at any time for Fall, Winter or Spring quarter admission.

 Applications for admission of new students are accepted only in Fall; the application deadline is December 15.
 Note that this date is specific to our department.
 You may encounter different deadline dates on the UCR Graduate Division website, but they do not apply to our department.
-Also note that our deadline is for completed applications (online application and official transcripts, test scores, and recommendation letters), not for submitted ones (online application only).
+Also note that our deadline is for completed applications (online application and recommendation letters, hard copy of official transcripts, and hard copy of test scores), not for submitted ones (online application only).
+Transcripts and test scores should be mailed to the department address.
 We recommend that you give your letter writers a deadline prior to our application deadline.
+We encourage you to use the online application system to request letters from your recommenders and have them submit electronic copies of their recommendations through that system.

 Our Graduate Affairs Committee reviews applications and admits applicants; individual faculty do not admit applicants.
 While students always have an official primary faculty mentor while in the program (and the mentor may change over time), they do not exclusively work with one faculty member.

-Be sure to include in your application the forms required to be considered for the various funding opportunities (e.g., Eugene Cota-Robles Fellowship).
+Be sure to include in your application the Supplemental Form; it will enable you to be considered for the various funding opportunities (e.g., Eugene Cota-Robles Fellowship).
 Some funding is need based, and some funding is merit based.
 See details on funding on the Graduate Division website.
 All students we admit typically receive some sort of funding or otherwise have funding from another source (e.g., foreign government).
 We typically fund graduate students for four years through a combination of fellowships and teaching assistantships (via contract).
 Students who need funding for additional years get it through research grants, awards, (non-contractual) teaching assistantships, instructorships, research assistantships, other employment on campus, and/or adjunct teaching off campus.
 Funding options typically include:

 - Graduate Division Stipend: Usually awarded as part of a larger fellowship package, these dollars go directly from Graduate Division to the student.
 The student receives quarterly disbursements at the beginning of each quarter of their award.